Open-IA/Open.TypstUniverse/README.md

 - Fast compile times thanks to incremental compilation
 - Friendly error messages in case something goes wrong

-This repository contains the Typst compiler and its CLI, which is everything you need to compile Typst documents locally.
-For the best writing experience, consider signing up to our collaborative online editor for free.

 # 🔥 Content of project

 | Name                                         | Description                                                                                                          | Core Loc | Test Loc |